Safeguarding Policies and Procedures

 - Ensure confidentiality is maintained and information is only shared on a ‘need to know’ basis.

-- To raise awareness of good child protection practice with the teachers, coaches and volunteers through the SE/NSPCC Child Protection workshop.
+- To raise awareness of good child protection practice with the teachers, coaches and volunteers through the Swim England/NSPCC Child Protection workshop.